Sometimes recipes come easily at the perfect time.

 To transform the recipe into something that could be rolled out and cut into gingerbread men shapes, I needed to make the recipe more dry.

-So, I added a cup of Barney Butter blanched almond flour (you know how I love to throw in some protein whenever I can!), reduced the water, added in a pinch of ground cloves for some spice, and refrigerated the dough overnight.
+So, I added a cup of Barney Butter blanched almond flour (you can replace this with regular gluten free flour blend), reduced the water, and added in a pinch of ground cloves for some spice.